 Mainly, it occurs due to reduced blood supply to the surgical areas, which can happen due to overharvesting, dense packing, anaesthesia errors, and sutures that cause tension.
 Shock loss isn’t the only consequence of these surgical errors.
 The patient can end up with permanent damage to the donor area.
 In addition, they can end up with necrosis in the recipient site.

 How to Prevent Shock Loss After A Hair Transplant?

 There is no way to prevent shock hair loss.
 It can occur due to the very nature of the surgery.
 On your end, it is important that you take good care of your health so that you don’t put further strain on your body.
 In addition, you need to make sure that the surgical areas are clean and that you’re following all the aftercare instructions.

 Although you cannot prevent shock loss, you can do some things to promote growth afterwards.
 One way to do that is to get platelet-rich plasma (PRP) injections.
 The growth proteins in the concentrate not only help with healing but also increase blood supply to the follicles, nourishing them with oxygen and nutrients.
 This can ensure quicker growth to take place.
 Other than that, you should:

 - Try stress management (to not trigger another telogen effluvium)

 How to Differentiate Between Shock Loss & Donor Depletion?

 Because shock loss causes bald patches on your head, it’s easy to mistake it for donor depletion (overharvesting), which also looks the same.
 Keep in mind that, in general, the donor area will be less dense after the surgery because the hair will not grow from the areas from where the grafts are extracted.

-Although some reasons for shock loss are unavoidable, others that result from the inexperience of the surgeon can cause much bigger problems, such as permanently bald patches and damaged skin.
+Although some reasons for this type of hair loss are unavoidable, others that result from the inexperience of the surgeon can cause much bigger problems, such as permanently bald patches and damaged skin.
 That’s why it’s important to choose the right clinic when doing your research.